atlasbot/lib/README.md

+# DEPRECATED

+You won't get support, security patches, features or bug fixes if you choose to use this version.
+If you have questions, join us on Discord - https://atlasbot.xyz/support

 # lib

 Schemas, functions and general utilities shared between Atlas and it's services.
 Others are welcome to use this, but changes will be made without notice that may break things.